 Originally, BYOD initiatives were an office-based trend; the epitome of workplace flexibility and a viable alternative to laptops and desktops being used to carry out tasks.
-Organisations quickly realised that by offering Bring Your Own Device options to their workforces enabled employees to perform their work tasks more productively – and were able to do so from anywhere in the world – using smartphones and tablets.
+However, organisations across a wide variety of industries soon realised that by offering Bring Your Own Device options to their workforces, enabled employees to perform their work tasks more productively – and were able to do so from anywhere in the world – using smartphones and tablets.

 As such, this trend is growing in popularity across a wide variety of industries, including:

 The rise of BYOD initiatives

 Since BYOD initiatives first began gaining traction across organisations, it has been well established that the costs behind adopting a Bring Your Own Device strategy are proving to be substantially less than owning exclusively enterprise-owned networks as the trend grows.

 A recent CISCO study revealed that 69% of IT decision makers in the USA were in favour of Bring Your Own Device strategies, because of their cost effectiveness, and indeed, how profitable BYOD is proving to be.

 Removing the need for enterprise-owned hardware simplifies management and maintenance costs for IT managers – and having cloud-based support further reduces costs across the board.
 As a result, another study conducted by Markets and Markets revealed that BYOD and enterprise mobility will be worth a staggering $70.30 billion dollars by 2021.

 Why is BYOD so successful?

 Despite some initial concerns surrounding security, internal governance and device management – as well as other potential complications – the pros of BYOD are proving to vastly outweigh the cons.
 With a massive improvement in security, advancements in technology and exponential growth in demand, BYOD is proving to be the best option for enterprise device management.
 As such, the proliferation and increasing demand for connected technologies is driving the success of BYOD globally.